openatx/uiautomator2/README.md

 * relative positioning

-  Also, we can use the relative positioning methods to get the view: `left`, `right`, `top`, `bottom`.
+  Also, we can use the relative positioning methods to get the view: `left`, `right`, `up`, `down`.

   -   `d(A).left(B)`, selects B on the left side of A.
   -   `d(A).right(B)`, selects B on the right side of A.
   -   `d(A).up(B)`, selects B above A.
   -   `d(A).down(B)`, selects B under A.

-  So for above cases, we can alternatively select it with:
+  So for the above cases, we can alternatively select it with:

   ```python
   ## select "switch" on the right side of "Wi‑Fi"